 Days turned into weeks when I first heard the news.
 Yet something deep in my stomach knew months prior when I visited her in Italy.
 I couldn’t understand why I cried leaving her at the train station and brushed off the departure.
 The news of her death would come as a shock and foreshadow.
 I was alone, without a job, without a home, and so far away from anybody who knew me.
 The news of my best friend’s sudden passing became a cold awakening to the fleeting world we live in.
-I grieved for an unknown period of time, walking every night through the crowded streets with black tear-stained cheeks.
-The city took me into her enormous, shallow arms and allowed me to shamelessly grieve.
+I was numb for an unknown period of time, walking the crowded streets every night with black tear-stained cheeks.
+The city took me into her enormous, shallow arms and allowed me to shamelessly and aimlessly figure out the meaning of life.
 Lana Del Rey sang me through endless hours of hot water baths, one of the few things that calmed me.
-It became clear that I was losing grip of who I was, am and came here to be.
+It became clear that I was losing grip of who I was, and who I came here to be.

-Truth be told, the only person who reached out to support was my father.
-Everyone else in my life was either going through their own experiences or just wasn’t present at this particular chapter.
-For the first twenty years of my life we were disconnected and it was only until I returned to America that I felt like I finally had a father who was there.
+Truth be told, the only people who reached out was my best friend, Phillip, and my father.
+Everyone else in my life was going through their own ordeals at this particular chapter.
+My father came as a shock, because for the first twenty years of my life, we were disconnected.
+It was only until I returned to America that I felt like I finally had a father who was there.
 Prior to this part of my life, I didn’t know the man who was around.
 He was quiet, strict, and taught his children how to fend for themselves.
 It was during my time in New Zealand that his life (along with all my siblings) changed drastically.
-My mom left him for traveling nursing, they sold our childhood house, and even put down the family dog, the latter two without my knowledge!
+My mom left him for traveling nursing, they sold our childhood house, and even put down the family dog, the latter two without my knowledge.
 It appeared a lot changed during my two years away, but one thing was clear, my father was so full of love for his children and we finally saw it.

 Life has a way of closing and opening doors.
 While I lost a dear friend who can never be replaced, I found a new one in my father.
 I didn’t know it at the time, but he loved his children more than words could express and made a point to check in on me during the rough months ahead.
 I would later find out that his search engine had my blog as a favorite and all the years of silence didn’t matter because he was supporting from afar.

 Seasons changed and I learned to cope with death, distracted by the harsh reality of living in such a fast city.
 Winter brought an indescribable, soft surrender; despite the struggle between bar and temp office jobs, I found peace in watching my first snow storm.
-The fragility of time allowed me to live each moment of exploration.
+The fragility of time reminded me to live each moment.
 Despite the setbacks and shortcomings, this was my city and she took me in when I didn’t have a home.